inscapist/dotfiles/README.md

 ### Rich shell features
 - Changing between vi-mode and insert-mode
 - Useful information display with the help of `starship.rs`

+### With interesting fonts
+- For UI, I use [Megrim](https://fonts.google.com/specimen/Megrim) but UnicaOne is cool too
+- For code, I use Dank Mono, but I like Iosevka and Ubuntu Mono as well
+- For terminal, I used Monoid and currently using JetBrains Mono

 ## Installation